ja9q/paintplusplus/README.md

 - Draw a variety of shapes and perfect lines with the Shape tools
 - Easily fill in areas with the Fill Bucket tool
 - Label your images with the Text tool
+- Save your images as .jpg or .png files and open them for later editing